 After a successful career in the private sector, Phil served as the Executive Director of City Year Cleveland, an education nonprofit that partners with public schools to help keep students in school and on track to graduate.
 He led the organization out of debt, doubled the budget, and expanded services to help more students graduate from high school.
 Under Phil’s leadership, City Year doubled its revenue, grew its operations by 20 percent, and helped a Cleveland school increase its graduation rate from 39% to 73% in five short years.

 Phil would go on to use his business expertise and MBA to serve as the Senior Vice President for Regional and Site Operations for City Year, Inc. He oversaw all aspects of operations for 28 U.S. sites, including five regional vice presidents, nearly 700 site staff, 3,000 AmeriCorps members, and a total revenue budget of $168 million.
-Today, Phil serves as the Managing Director and Chief Operating Officer for Education Board Partners, responsible for strategy development, operations, HR and finance, and the programmatic teams.
+Today, Phil is the Chief Impact Officer for Reading Partners, a national education nonprofit.
+He is responsible for coaching, supporting, and managing all regional executive directors; overseeing more than 400+ site and national operations staff; overseeing all AmeriCorps programs and community volunteer engagement efforts; and building external partnerships and business development opportunities.
+Prior to his current role, Phillip served as the managing director and chief operating officer for Education Board Partners, responsible for strategy development, operations, HR and finance, and the programmatic teams.

 Phil is a devoted husband and father of two.
 He is also active in the community and with the Cuyahoga County Democratic Party.
 Currently, Phil serves on the boards of Gilmour Academy and the United Black Fund Foundation.
 Phil has received numerous awards and honors including Crain's Cleveland Business 2015 Forty Under 40, Pahara NextGen Leader (a program of the Aspen Institute), Crain's Cleveland Business "Who to Watch in Education," Leadership Cleveland Class of 2013, Top 25 Under 35 Movers and Shakers by Inside Business Magazine, and The George Washington University Wall of Fame.
 Phil, and his wife, Elizabeth, live in Solon with their two children.